Maria Christina, Duchess of Teschen: Trip to Vienna and France

 Maria Christina and Albert traveled to Vienna in the winter of 1785-1786 after being called by Joseph II.
 The Emperor received his guests politely and invited them to festivals.
 Due to the visit, Joseph II ordered the presentation of the operas Der Schauspieldirektor of Wolfgang Amadeus Mozart and Prima la musica e poi le parole of Antonio Salieri on 7 February 1786 in a private performance at Schönbrunn Palace.
 The couple, however, did not succeed in persuading the Emperor to take a more cautious approach in the realization of his reform plans for the Austrian Netherlands and the withdrawal of the regulations.

 By the end of July 1786, Maria Christina and her husband arrived in Paris, following an invitation from King Louis XVI.
-In the Palace of Versailles she met her sister Queen Marie Antoinette (with whom she had a cold relationship) and the Imperial ambassador of France, Florimond Claude, Comte de Mercy-Argenteau.
-The French Queen treated Maria Christina as just another state guest in Versailles and her request to see the Petit Trianon, Marie Antoinette's private retreat, was ignored.
+In the Palace of Versailles she met her sister Queen Marie Antoinette (with whom she had a cold relationship), and the Imperial ambassador of France, Florimond Claude, Comte de Mercy-Argenteau.
+Mimi's mockery and habit of retelling everything to her mother made her other sisters distance themselves from her including Marie Antoinette The French Queen treated Maria Christina as just another state guest in Versailles and her request to see the Petit Trianon, Marie Antoinette's private retreat, was ignored.
 In their short visit to France, the couple visited museums and factories, were present in court festivities and met the Finance Minister Jacques Necker and his daughter, the famous writer Madame de Staël.
 In mid-September 1786 the governors returned to Brussels.